-Cash in banks, accrued interest receivable, payable to fund manager and accrued expenses and other payables have short-term maturities, hence, their carrying amounts are considered their fair values.
+Cash in banks, accrued interest receivable, due from and to brokers, payable to fund manager and accrued expenses and other payables have short-term maturities, hence, their carrying amounts are considered their fair values.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations